How AI Bots Crawl Your Site

 Data from Our Audits

-Analyzing 500+ sites, we found:
+Analyzing the audited sites, we found:

-Allow all AI bots54%
+Allow all AI bots Majority

-Block at least 1 critical bot23%
+Block at least 1 critical bot Significant proportion

-Block all bots11%
+Block all bots Minority

 Most frequently blocked bots: